pact-foundation/pact-jvm/pact-jvm-consumer-groovy/README.md

 **NOTE:** The `keyLike` method adds a `*` to the matching path, so the matching definition will be applied to all keys of the map if there is not a more specific matcher defined for a particular key.
 Having more than one `keyLike` condition applied to a map will result in only one being applied when the pact is verified (probably the last).

+**Further Note: From version 3.5.22 onwards pacts with wildcards applied to map keys will require the Java system property "pact.matching.wildcard" set to value "true" when the pact file is verified.**

 ### Matching with an OR (3.5.0+)